Johann Meyer Philanthropist..his Deeds and Recognitions

 I have to say, what a pleasant surprise to receive this information from a reader.

-This Coat of Arms is one of the items in an old suitcase that I inherited...I have not found any registration, but then not all were registered.
+This Coat of Arms painting is one of the items in an old suitcase that I inherited...I have not found any registration, but then not all were registered.
 My curiosity about the framed original painting of our ~ Family Coat of Arms ~ became a virtual mystery.
 At one time my mother told me the meaning behind the images.
-However I have long forgotten, but I still wanted to know what the colors and images meant, and what did the motto mean?
-My searched on the Internet luckily brought me this information.
+However I have long forgotten, but I still wanted to know what the colors and images meant, and what the motto meant.
+Searching on the Internet luckily brought me this information.
 It now all fits together from the description.

-While mom told me the coat of arms was originated for my g.g.grandfather Johann Meyer, she was partly right as I found that the ennoblement and title "Baron" the "von" in front of Meyer was the result of his Philanthropy.
-The title had been conferred upon my grandfather Ludwig Adolph von Meyer and Adolph de Meyer ~ Watson (better known as Adolph de Meyer the Vogue photographer) These two were half brothers/cousins, their mother being my great grandmother Adele′ Watson who was married to two Meyer brothers.
-As far as the Coat of Arms I can't find any registration, but then not all were registered.
+While mom told me the coat of arms was originated for my g.g.grandfather Johann Meyer, she was partly right.
+I found that the ennoblement and title "Baron" the "von" in front of the name Meyer was the result of Johann Meyers’ Philanthropy.
+The title had been conferred upon my grandfather Ludwig Adolph von Meyer and Adolph de Meyer ~ Watson (better known as Adolph de Meyer the Vogue photographer).
+These two were half brothers/cousins, their mother being my great grandmother Adele′ Watson who was married to two Meyer brothers.
+I can't find any registration, but then not all were registered.

-The 'von' (a small "v" meaning a title, can also mean 'from' meaning not a Nobel) the titles have been passed down to my sister and me as "Baroness."
+The 'von' (a small "v" meaning a title, can also mean “from” not a Nobel) The titles have been passed down to my sister and me as "Baroness."
 As far as using the title, it's the end of the line with my sister and me.
 I have two daughters and I believe the title is not transferable to them...but neither one of them have any interest.

-What I have written here is from my research, contributors and what I have been told or heard through my mother's conversations over the years.
+What I have written here is from my searches, contributors, as well what I have been told or heard through my mother's conversations over the years.
 The items I've inherited including a hand written Genealogy chart are some things shown on this page.
 Since most records have been destroyed during the war, it's extremely hard to find information on my family...

 I know who I am as a person, but wish to know more of who I am through the blood-lines of my parents.